 - 1. Maintenance of Secretarial record is the responsibility of the Management of the Company.
 My responsibility is to express an opinion on these Secretarial Records based on my audit. - I have followed the audit practices and processes as were appropriate to obtain reasonable assurance about the correctness of the contents of the Secretarial records.
 The verification was done on test basis to ensure that correct facts are reflected in the Secretarial records.
 I believe that the processes and practices, I followed provide a reasonable basis for my opinion. - 3.
 Wherever required, I have obtained the Management representation about the compliance of Laws, Rules and Regulations and happening of events etc. - 4.
 I have not verified the correctness and appropriateness of financial records and Books of Accounts of Company. - 5.
 The compliance of the provisions of Corporate and other applicable Laws, Rules, Regulations, Standards is the responsibility of the Management.
 My examination was limited to the verification of procedures on test basis. - 6.
 The Secretarial Audit report is neither an assurance as to the future viability of the Company nor the efficacy or effectiveness with which the Management has conducted the affairs of the Company. - 7.
-Due to COVID-19 and continued lockdown, I am unable to verify the partial information physically, therefore I rely on the information provided by the Company in electronic mode.
+I have conducted online verification and examination of records, as facilitated by the Company due to Covid-19 and subsequent lockdown situation for the purpose of issuing this Report.